San Francisco, open your Golden Gate

 Oh, I’m a gumdrop,

 A brook trout right out of the brook,

 The queen of Broadway Bernadette Peters entices conductor John Mauceri with her many, many assets, courtesy of Leonard Bernstein and the great lyric team of Adolph Green and Betty Comden.
 “I Can Cook, Too” from On the Town.
 Fun starts here at 4:45.

 That trembles on the brink of a lovely song.

 You are the angel glow that lights a star,

 The dearest things I know are what you are.

-More from that Kitty Carlisle-hosted 1993 TV special: The most beautiful song ever written sung in the classiest concert in the world.
-(It’s PBS, isn’t it?)
+High culture and nothing less.
+The most beautiful song ever written, sung in the classiest concert in the world, conducted by the sweetest musical theater restorer/preservationist who ever lived (John McGlinn, who died too young at 55), hosted by the most glamorous hostess in New York, Kitty Carlisle Hart.
 Orchestration of this Jerome Kern classic by Robert Russell Bennett.
-Milton Babbitt, that champion of musical theater and Stephen Sondheim’s teacher, wrote an analysis of this song having to do with tritones and inverted fifths which I was never able to understand, but I don’t think it’s important.
-You’re welcome to take a crack at it here.
+Milton Babbitt, that champion of musical theater and Stephen Sondheim’s teacher, wrote an analysis of this song having to do with tritones and inverted fifths which I was never able to entirely grasp, but you’re welcome to take a crack at it here.

 Posting this so I don’t forget why I’m in love with him.
 This is part of John’s “reel” filmed by his management and shows off his performance style very nicely.
 At the Royal Concert Hall, Nottingham, 23 January 2014.

 John, I’m sorry for what I said about your nose.
 You are, actually, the angel glow that lights a star, the dearest things I know are what you are…